 For real.
-To put Corrie ten Boom, who sacrificed her family and her life to save others in the same category as Jan Vogel…man who killed, literally, several humans out of devotion to Hitler and the cause is insane.
+To put Corrie ten Boom, who sacrificed her family and her life to save others, in the same category as Jan Vogel… a man who killed several humans out of devotion to Hitler and the cause, is insane.

 Then, that sentence that I bolded.
 God does not distinguish between sin.
 Sin is black and win.
-You either sin (gluttony, lying, adultery, homosexuality, murder (physical kind), murder (spewing hate in your heart), stealing, the list can go on and on) or you don’t sin.
-We are human, we sin.
-That is why we needed a Savior to die on the cross to save us from our sins.
+You either sin (gluttony, lying, adultery, homosexuality, murder (the physical kind), murder (spewing hate in your heart), stealing, the list can go on and on), or you don’t sin.
+We are human; we sin.
+We needed a Savior to die on the cross to save us from our sins.

-She despised this man and this man killed and tortured many.
-In God’s eyes…they boy sinned.
+She despised this man, and this man killed and tortured many.
+In God’s eyes… the boy sinned.
 Let that sink in for about 3 minutes.
 I need a swig of coke.
 She killed with her tongue and heart.
 He killed and tortured with his hands.
-Yet, both created in His image.
-Both loved by God.
+Yet, both were created in His image.
+Both are loved by God.
 Finally, both sinned in the eyes of God.

 For.
 Real.
 People.
 Absorb that prayer.
 Adapt it to add the names of the people who have hurt you.

 Friends who abandoned you in your greatest time without a word.
-These same friends who make you question all the things that you could have done wrong and you are eaten up with pain and confusion.
+These same friends make you question everything you could have done wrong, and you are eaten up with pain and confusion.
 God is NOT the author of confusion.
 Let that crap go.
 Forgive!

-People who rip your children out of your arms claiming you are an unfit parent because they are jealous and want these precious beings for themselves.
-Hateful humans that want to remove children just because they feel like it, with no regards to what is right and wrong.
+People who rip your children out of your arms claim you are an unfit parent because they are jealous and want these precious beings for themselves.
+Hateful humans wish to remove children just because they feel like it, with no regard for what is right and wrong.
 Forgive.

 So Many More Scenarios

-Pastors who you trusted that hurt you and your family.
+Pastors who you trusted hurt you and your family.
 Accusations are thrown around like confetti.
 Allowances of idle gossip within the church to try and accuse you of being an awful parent to kids from hard places.
 Pastors refusing to help others, accusing you of affairs, chastising you in dark stairwells because you are trying to protect your children.
-Pastors who blamed a child for someone who preyed on them and molested them.
-You are asked to leave yet the accuser stays and he is free.
+Pastors blamed a child for someone who preyed on them and molested them.
+You are asked to leave, yet the accuser stays, and he is free.
 Forgive.

 Men who claim to love Jesus and the law who underhandedly try and destroy your family.
-They do so while still talking of their love Christ and family.
+They do so while still talking about their love for Christ and family.
 They lose no sleep.
 Let me tell you…what man meant for evil, God meant for good.
 Forgive

-Family who disowns you for falling in love.
-Co-workers who treat you like crap to your bosses but never to your face because there is no basis for the hate they are spewing.
+A family who disowns you for falling in love.
+Co-workers treat you like crap to your bosses but never to your face because there is no basis for the hate they spew.
 Forgive.

 Oh, this woman goes on!

 God has a sense of humor.
-In being content with my pain being hidden away, He decides (cause He is a funny funny God) that He is gonna bring it all right back up.
+In being content with my pain being hidden away, He decides (cause He is a funny God) that He is gonna bring it back up.
 Just like vomit.
 What this man did was atrocious and unforgivable by my standards.

 Yet, there is God.
-Only God could orchestrate what is happening.
-I have played out every scenario of meeting this human and all the things that I can say.
+Only God can orchestrate what is happening.
+I have played out every scenario of meeting this human and everything I can say.
 Honestly, I want to make him feel like shit on the bottom of my shoe.
 No lie.

 Clearly, He sees that I can’t move forward until I move past this.
 Again, forgiveness is not about giving permission for that person to do what that person did.
-It is about releasing control that satan has over it in my heart.
+It is about releasing Satan’s control over it in my heart.

 I know that.

 Now, He has aligned the stars to where it is time for me to face one of my deepest hurts.
 It is like a train coming down the tracks.
 I see it.
 Yet, I don’t need the ticket right now.
-This train is going to run over me and my family.
+This train is going to run over my family and me.

 God is my Protector, Defender, Shield, and Stronghold.
 May He be my words.
-I pray I can see through the pain of the past to see the hurt this man must have gone through and is going through.
+I pray I can see through the past pain to see the hurt this man must have gone through and is going through.
 May I show Him the love of Christ.